blawson69/GearManager/README.md

 The list also contains an info link to the right of the name that shows the item's description in chat.
 Viewing will *not* add the item to any characters.

 To view a succinct version of this information in chat, sent `!gm --help`.
+The help dialog has buttons to show the list and to import your custom items.

 ## Import

+You may import your custom Adventuring Gear and Wondrous Items using the `!gm --import` command.
 To maintain a logical separation, import items are created in three handouts.
 One for all offensive items (to be added to the offense section of the character sheet), one for Adventuring Gear that does not belong in offense (to be added to the utility section), and one for Wondrous Items (all of which are added to the utility section).
 Each has its own specific formatting as outlined below.
 To create items for import, simply create a handout with the title "GearManager: " plus either "Offense", "Utility", or "Wondrous" and add each item in a separate paragraph with the correct format.

 To include a die roll expression that should be executed when the item is used, enclose it in double square brackets, i.e. [[]].
 Note: When viewing from the list, GearManager will not display the square brackets but will display the die roll expression in red to differentiate it from a static expression.